German philosophy: Schopenhauer

 An idiosyncratic opponent of German idealism, particularly Hegel's thought, was Arthur Schopenhauer (1788 –1860).
 He was influenced by Eastern philosophy, particularly Buddhism, and was known for his pessimism.
 Schopenhauer's most influential work, The World as Will and Representation (1818), claimed that the world is fundamentally what we recognize in ourselves as our will.
 His analysis of will led him to the conclusion that emotional, physical, and sexual desires can never be fulfilled.
 Consequently, he eloquently described a lifestyle of negating desires, similar to the ascetic teachings of Vedanta and the Desert Fathers of early Christianity.

-During the endtimes of Schopenhauer's life and subsequent years after his death, post-Schopenhauerian pessimism became a rather popular "trend" in 19th century Germany.
-Nevertheless, it was viewed with disdain by the other popular philosophies at the time, such as Hegelianism, materialism, neo-Kantianism and the emerging positivism.
+Towards the end of Schopenhauer's life and in the years after his death, post-Schopenhauerian pessimism became a rather popular "trend" in 19th century Germany.
+Nevertheless, it was viewed with disdain by the other popular philosophies at the time, such as Hegelianism, materialism, neo-Kantianism, and the emerging positivism.
 In an age of upcoming revolutions and exciting new discoveries in science, the resigned and a-progressive nature of the typical pessimist was seen as detriment to social development.
 To respond to this growing criticism, a group of philosophers greatly influenced by Schopenhauer such as Julius Bahnsen (1830–81), Karl Robert Eduard von Hartmann (1842–1906), Philipp Mainländer (1841–76), and even some of his personal acquaintances developed their own brand of pessimism, each in their own unique way.

+Mainländer

 Working in the metaphysical framework of Schopenhauer, Philipp Mainländer sees the "will" as the innermost core of being, the ontological arche.
 However, he deviates from Schopenhauer in important respects.
 With Schopenhauer the will is singular, unified and beyond time and space.
 Schopenhauer's transcendental idealism leads him to conclude that we only have access to a certain aspect of the thing-in-itself by introspective observation of our own bodies.
 What we observe as will is all there is to observe, nothing more.
 There are no hidden aspects.
 Furthermore, via introspection we can only observe our individual will.
 This also leads Mainländer to the philosophical position of pluralism.

 Additionally, Mainländer accentuates on the idea of salvation for all of creation.
 This is yet another respect in which he differentiates his philosophy from that of Schopenhauer.
 With Schopenhauer, the silencing of the will is a rare event.
 The artistic genius can achieve this state temporarily, while only a few saints have achieved total cessation throughout history.
 For Mainländer, the entirety of the cosmos is slowly but surely moving towards the silencing of the will-to-live and to (as he calls it) "redemption".